newhuo-tech/hk-docs/source/index.html.md

 | high   | float     | High price during the interval                               |
 | vol    | float     | Aggregated trading value during the interval (in quote currency) |

-<aside class="notice">When symbol is set to "hb10" or "huobi10", amount, count, and vol will always have the value of 0</aside>
 ### Pull Request

 Pull request is supported with extra parameters to define the range.
 The maximum number of ticks in each response is 300.